 - easier customer acquisition for the painter

-Data & Reach: Amazon has an immensely wide reach and knows its customers, so it can easily place ads for the required services matching the customers’s needs
+Data & Reach: Amazon has an immensely wide reach and knows its customers, so it can easily place ads for the required services matching the customer’s needs

 Convenience for the customer: The customer receives a standardized product / service, which he can select quickly and easily.
 That saves time.
 Many Amazon customers give up on price comparisons on orders and rely on the offer and security of the platform.